So you are looking to start your own holistic therapy business?

 If you're changing career to become a therapist you may have relevant transferrable skills that will help you with the day-to-day aspects of being a business owner.
 However, do you have all the skills you need to make a success of a business?

 It's well worth not only investing in your professional qualifications but also in your business acumen to give yourself the best chance of making a good living as a therapist.
-There are various ways you can get this training such as online courses, have a look on Udemy or the Open University, Adult Ed, through the local council or with an independent provider.
+There are various ways you can get this training such as online courses, have a look on Udemy or the Open University, Adult Ed, through the local council, or with an independent provider.
 At SiGNAL we run a number of training courses for business owners and we can also point you in the direction of many other local training providers.
 We also have a great number of online resources much like the business plan template you’ve downloaded here.

 These 3 steps are just for starters!
 But if you explore these first you'll get a better understanding of what you need to do to be a successful holistic therapist, and the next steps will start to fall into place.

 If you’d like to talk to me personally about starting your business in Bordon why not book in for a chat here - I can give you some good pointers and get you started up as soon as possible!
 Book me here